 3) Slide the button labeled Show Icons in Tabs to the ON position.

-You can now visually distinguish between websites by their icon in each tab.
+You can now visually navigate open websites by the icon inside their corresponding tabs.

-Oh, and something to keep in mind when you’re wondering why the heck you’re not seeing favicons in portrait orientation: Safari’s tab bar on iOS shows up in landscape mode only.
+Something to keep in mind before you wonder why the heck you’re not seeing any favicons in portrait orientation: Safari’s tab bar on iPhone shows up in landscape mode only.

-1) Launch System Preferences on your Mac computer with macOS Mojave or newer.
+1) Open Safari on your Mac computer with macOS Mojave or newer.

 2) Click the Safari menu, then select Preferences.